Oranges Are Not the Only Fruit

 Oranges Are Not the Only Fruit is a novel by Jeanette Winterson published in 1985 by Pandora Press.
-It is a coming-of-age story about a sapphic who grows up in an English Pentecostal community.
+It is a coming-of-age story about a lesbian who grows up in an English Pentecostal community.
 Key themes of the book include transition from youth to adulthood, complex family relationships, same-sex relationships, organised religion and the concept of faith.

-It has been included on both GCSE and A-Level reading lists for education in England and Wales, and was adapted by Winterson into a BAFTA-winning 1990 BBC television drama serial of the same name.
+It has been included on both GCSE and A-level reading lists for education in England and Wales, and was adapted by Winterson into a BAFTA-winning 1990 BBC television drama serial of the same name.

 Background

 The book is semi-autobiographical and is based on Winterson's life growing up in Accrington, Lancashire.
 "I wrote about some of these things in Oranges, and when it was published, my mother sent me a furious note".
 A parallel non-fictional account of her life at this time is given in her 2011 memoir, Why Be Happy When You Could Be Normal?
 Although the protagonist of Oranges bears the author's first name, John Mullan has argued that it is neither an autobiography nor a memoir, but a Künstlerroman.